HwWobbe/WipHww/README.md

 # WipHww

-* Next task: apply SamTabH StackEdit inputs to a repoFile.
-* GistHw testing( Sync ... ) starting with a careful re-istallation of the deskTop version
-* review npm
 * consider scheduling MicroTasks via RnA, especially as work expands into Open Source technologies that can scale well
 * investigate "deployment"(s)
 * assess the extent to which WayH will fit into MaarfaPad